Comprehensive Northern Peru Trip Report, May 2024

 Yellow-faced Parrotlet – jewel of the Marañon (photo Dr Uwe Speck).

 We rushed to continue driving up to Hacienda El Limon, where we had great views of the endemic Grey-winged Inca Finch and fly-by views of the secretive and endemic Chestnut-backed Thornbird near its nest.With thebig five of the Marañon in the bag, we continued our journey towards Cajamarca.
 It is possible to break the long journey by staying in the town of Celendin.
 However, there were several complications, including road construction projects and community tension regarding mining in the area, so we decided to push through to Cajamarca.
-On the way, we manage to see Black-billed Shrike-Tyrant, Andean Flicker, Puna Ibis, Andean Lapwing, and American Kestrel.
+On the way, we managed to see Black-billed Shrike-Tyrant, Andean Flicker, Puna Ibis, Andean Lapwing, and American Kestrel.

 Day 20, 29th May 2024.
 Chonta Canyon